 Phil Knight has always loved sports.
 He loved following them and he loved doing sports.
 As a kid he once had a summer job tabulating the day’s sports scores for a newspaper during the night shift, which would then be published in the next day’s paper.
 Every morning after work, he ran home – seven miles.

-After later graduating college and entering Stanford Graduate School of Business, one of his professors described the character of an entrepreneur, and Phil instantly recognized himself.
+After later graduating college, Phil entered Stanford Graduate School of Business.
+One of his professors described the character of an entrepreneur, and Phil instantly recognized himself.
 As the class required writing a business plan to pass, Phil wrote a paper called “Can Japanese Sports Shoes Do to German Sports Shoes What Japanese Cameras Did to German Cameras?”

-Even though nobody was all that impressed with the paper, Phil became obsessed with the idea of selling Japanese, high-end, low-cost running shoes in the US, so on his post-graduation trip around the world, he made a stop in Japan.
+Even though nobody was all that impressed with the paper, Phil became obsessed with the idea.
+He wanted to sell Japanese, high-end, low-cost running shoes in the US.
+On his post-graduation trip around the world, he made a stop in Japan.
 There, in Kobe, he discovered the Tiger brand, made by Onitsuka (you know, the ones Uma Thurman wears in Kill Bill), and fell in love with it.

 Figuring he was already there, young, and had nothing to lose, he made a cold call to the CEO, Mr. Onitsuka, who agreed to meet with him – and gave him the distribution rights for the western United States to sell Onitsuka Tiger shoes.
 Startled by his own success, Phil randomly blurted out “Blue Ribbon,” when Onitsuka asked him for the name of his company.